CagriCatik/Vehicle-Network-Standards/webpage/docs/FMEA/chapter_1/3_reasons_timing_fmea.md

 # Reasons and Timing for Using FMEA

-Failure Modes and Effects Analysis (FMEA) is a systematic methodology designed to anticipate, identify, and mitigate potential failures in a product, process, or system.
+Failure Modes and Effects Analysis  is a systematic methodology designed to anticipate, identify, and mitigate potential failures in a product, process, or system.
 By proactively addressing risks, FMEA enhances reliability, safety, and overall quality.
 This chapter provides a detailed exploration of the reasons behind employing FMEA and outlines the optimal timing for its application, ensuring that organizations leverage its benefits throughout the lifecycle of their products or processes.

 ---